Click Below to Skip Ahead

 Its coat is short and sits close to the body, requiring minimal care though it does shed.
 While most of these dogs are still in Texas, they are gaining in popularity in the rest of the United States because of their intelligence and ability to control large livestock.
 Its enormously high energy level and determination make it a valuable worker, and its speed and curiosity make it an excellent watchdog.

-You will need to set aside between $800 and $1,000 for your Blue Lacy puppy.
-As the Blue Lacy gets more popular, the cost may go up as well because there are currently only a few breeders in the state of Texas, and as the waiting list gets longer, the price will increase.
+As the Blue Lacy gets more popular, these pups will become more expensive.
+Right now there are currently only a few breeders in the state of Texas, and as the waiting list gets longer, the price will increase.
 There are many other costs you will need to consider as well, including regular vet checkups, vaccinations, and spayed or neutering costs.
 Flea and tick medication can also be quite costly, especially for heavier dogs.
 Besides medication, you will also need to provide food, treats, toys, and other amenities, like a bed, food bowl, and water fountain.
-Though you will only need to purchase some of these items once, the yearly cost of owning a caring for a Blue Lacy can be over $1,000.

 Temperament & Intelligence of the Blue Lacy